 Because this console is now your primary console, it can access the games you’ve purchased.
 However, if you wish to play online at the same time as the first Switch, you need to sign in to a different Nintendo account on the new primary system.
 This should be the account you are trying to game share with.
 If both are online with the same account at the same time, the game will be paused on the first Switch.

 4. Log back in on the first Switch

 It’s a requirement from Nintendo that non-primary accounts must be connected to the internet in order to access games, so this is something you’ll need to keep in mind from this point forward.
-But you should be able to download and play the same game at the same time as the second Switch.
+Both players can download and play the game, but not at the same time.
 You will also still be able to download any other games associated with your Nintendo account.